 3. Finally, he mentions in the postscript that he got some lab experience while an undergraduate.
 He refers to PSYC 400, which is a 6-credit course in which students do a research project under the supervision of a faculty member and write a thesis to report the findings.
 It is equivalent to the 6-credit project and thesis undertaken by students in our Honors program (ie., the Honors thesis).
 Importantly, however, the PSYC 400 thesis is an option for students who aren’t in the Honors program.
 The student in this story obtained ample undergraduate research experience, mostly by virtue of completing an undergraduate research thesis.
 It did not matter that it was not the Honors thesis, per se.

 So, how did things work out for this person?
 Things have worked out very well for him, indeed.
-He sent me this email in November 2006, and he is now a practicing marital and family therapist.
+He is now a practicing marital and family therapist in Montreal,Quebec.

-[ If grad school is in your plans, be sure to check out the archives, as well as my most recent posts.
+If grad school is in your plans, be sure to check out my other articles.
 I realize that students face a huge information gap that makes it difficult to know what’s really involved, and that’s why I strive to provide the best information and advice about preparing for, and applying successfully to, graduate school.

 You can spend a lot of time collecting bits of advice from all over Internet about dealing with different components of an application, or various steps in the process, but most of it is very basic information that everyone can get (thus, no one gets an advantage from knowing about it), and most of it is just recycled on different websites so that someone can sell advertising space.